apify/apify-cli/README.md

 ```

 This command runs the act on your local machine.
-Now it's your time to develop the logic (or magic?).
+Now's your chance to develop the logic - or magic :smirk:

 ### Login with your Apify account